-(IAI: F2 906D)
+(IAI: F2 903N)

-Students will survey various Latin American cultures and explore their contributions to the visual arts.
-Clay sculpture, painting, architecture and folk art are explored in this survey course with particular interest in how these art forms helped define the Latin American cultural identity.
-Lecture three hours per week.
-This course applies to the IAI General Education Core Curriculum Fine Arts and Humanities package.
+This course will survey various Latin American cultures from South to North America and explore their contributions to the visual and performing arts.
+Sculpture, painting, photography, architecture, dance, festivals, and folk art are all explored in this course with particular interest in how art in particular from Europe and present and ancient Indigenous communities has come to define Latin American cultural identity.